 Ask About Our Class Reservations

-J-E-T-S provides all necessary materials, handouts, and instruction needed for presenting the four-day NQA-1/NNSA NAP-24A training.
+J-E-T-S provides all necessary materials, handouts, and instruction needed for presenting the four-day NQA-1/NNSA NAP-401.1A training.
 All personnel completing this training will also receive a customized completion certificate with 3.2 continuing education units (CEU) credit.
-Class size should be limited to 12 or less for each presentation.
 This program also meets the requirements in NQA-1 for Lead Auditor training.

 Call (704) 987-9858 now for details or to schedule your next training session.